kbase/cdm-task-service/docs/examples/collections_checkm2.md

 # KBase collections example

-This example uses the Docker container that is produced by the KBase Collections project..
+This example uses the Docker container that is produced by the KBase Collections project.

 ## References